 - Date Released: December 2009

-- I have smoked quite a few of the original Love Story, although I have not done a review as of yet, and I can tell you now that while whether the basic blend is the same as this cigar or not, there is a HUGE difference in flavors and strength between the two, with the Love Affair being quite a bit stronger.
-Of course, the Love Story are aged a bit, which might very well be the reason.
+- I have smoked quite a few of the original Love Story, although I have not done a review as of yet and I can tell you now that while whether the basic blend is the same as this cigar or not, there is a huge difference in flavors and strength between the two, with the Love Affair being quite a bit stronger.
+Of course, the Love Story is aged a bit, which might very well be the reason.